des4maisons/til/til.md

+* The below two points make the process model for (say) `unicorn` work.
+The parent root `unicorn` process is typically run as root, whereas the children are often not.
+But the children can still access the log files created by the parent.
 * When a process forks, the file descriptors are inherited by the children, and they point to the same file description in the OS's file table.
 * If you open a file and then `seteuid` so that the new effective user is not